demichele/install-goshimmer/README.md

 ```
 http://your-ip:8081
 ```
-## Upgrade GoShimmer
+## Upgrade or restart GoShimmer

+GoShimmer is experimental software and might crash from time to time.
+This command will delete your database, get the latest GoShimmer version, install it and restart it.
-To upgrade Goshimmer to its latest release login to your VPS and run this single line command
+You can use it to upgrade your Goshimmer to the latest IF release or to recover your node if it fails.
+Login to your VPS and run this command:

 ```
 cd /opt/goshimmer && docker-compose down && rm db/* && docker-compose pull && docker-compose up -d